As luck would have it, I was in an all-male version of "The Mikado" at Oxford. People still ask to see my Yum-Yum!

 Wild Rice Stuffing

-- Combine a cup of uncooked Wild Rice with 2 to 2 ¼ qts of Cornish Game Hen Stock and cook via your favorite method.
+- Combine a cup of uncooked wild rice with 2 to 2 ¼ quarts of Cornish game hen stock and cook via your favorite method.

-- Sweat 1 small onion and a couple cloves of minced garlic for a few minutes or until translucent.
+- In a pan, sweat 1 small onion and a couple cloves of minced garlic for a few minutes or until translucent.

-- Brown 1lb of ground lamb.
-Make sure that it is mostly cooked through and that you get some nice crispy brown bits before combing.
+- Add 1 lb. of ground lamb and brown it.
+Make sure that it is mostly cooked through and that you get some nice crispy brown bits.

-- Combine the cooked Wild Rice with the ground lamb, onion, and minced garlic.
-Now it’s time to spice this mixture which will separate itself from any other Wild Rice you’ve ever had.
+- Combine the cooked wild rice with the ground lamb, onion, and minced garlic.

 - Sushi Grade Yellow Tail